lagrangian94/lomanope.github.io/_posts/2020-11-27-first-post.md

 layout : single
 ---

-I made this blog to write down what I studied, especially focused on the field of Operations Research.
+I made this blog to write down what I've studied, mainly focused on the field of Operations Research.

+Currently, my main interest is *Decision Making(Optimization) Under Unceratiny*, such as *Robust Optimization*.

 Hope this blog might help not only my research, but also any visitors who want to know about Mathematical Optimization.